llaske/sugarizer/docs/tutorial_step4.md

 ### Identify the context

 The "context" for our Pawn activity is the current number of pawns on the board.
-So an user could expect to retrieve the same number of pawns when he reopen the activity.
+So a user could expect to retrieve the same number of pawns when he reopens the activity.

 Let's try to implement it.